Binance Market Update (2022-09-25)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LAZIO, RSR, and REEF, up by 15%, 14%, and 12%, respectively.
+Market outperformers include INJ, LAZIO, and SANTOS, up by 20%, 11%, and 8%, respectively.

 Top stories of the day: